 Your Coffee Guru

 Your Coffee Guru is an amazing guide to the world of coffee.
 Readers can find huge amount of information about all aspects of coffee culture.
 The site contains articles about coffee roasting, coffee beans, recipes, grinders and many more.
-This site hosts a wide variety of information about beans, pots, filters, decaf coffee, green coffee, etc. Visitors can also watch useful videos in different topics about coffee accessories and coffee makers.
+This site hosts a wide variety of information about beans, pots, filters, decaf coffee, green coffee, etc. This coffee blogger provides visitors with the opportunity to watch useful videos in different topics about coffee accessories and coffee makers.

 365 Days of Coffee – Cindy Loughridge

 Cindy Loughridge owns this breathtaking photo blog where visitors have the possibility to enjoy artistic coffee related pictures.
-The author exposes how coffee can be part of different aspects of our daily lives.
+This coffee blogger and author exposes how coffee can be part of different aspects of our daily lives.
 As she says a “a morning without coffee is like sleep”.
 This blog is on our list because of its sleek design and high quality film photography.
 We all envy Cindy for her web design and photography skills.

 This awesome blog is simply organized and full of astonishing photos.
 It represents the art of latte in all its glamour, plus the content is 100% original.
 One can enjoy stunning latte art pictures in here, from a cup of coffee with a heart shaped foam on the top to espresso shots with a dragon shaped latte art.